Key Takeaways

 Features of the ButterflyMX video intercom system include:

-The ButterflyMX video intercom system is created with your security and convenience needs in mind.
-Now, with a top-rated smartphone app, you can upgrade the living experience for your tenants and enhance your day-to-day operations.
+The ButterflyMX video intercom system was created with your security and convenience needs in mind.
+Now, with a top-rated smartphone app, you can upgrade your tenants’ living experiences and enhance your day-to-day operations.